 Life insurance is essentially buying peace of mind.
 You are making sure your loved ones will be provided for financially if you die before you expect to.
 The money can support your family in your absence, such as paying off the home loan and taking care of your child’s education.

 Naturally, when you think about purchasing life insurance, you might also wonder: “Is life insurance taxable?
 Will your beneficiaries have to pay taxes on proceeds received from your policy?”

-Generally speaking, life insurance is not taxable.
-However, in certain situations, the life insurance payout could be taxed.
+Generally speaking, there is not taxation on life insurance.
+However, in some cases, the life insurance payout could be taxed.

-In this post, we take a look at these situations, and what you can do to avoid them.
+In this article, we take a look at these situations, and what you can do to avoid them.

 Is Life Insurance Taxable?

 Most income gained from a life insurance policy is not subject to tax in Canada, but there are exceptions.

 Upon your death, your life insurance company issues the death benefit to the beneficiary.
-Generally, there are two ways the life insurance payouts could be received — as a lump sum or in installments.
+Generally, there are two ways the insurance company payouts could be received — as a lump sum or in installments.

-If your beneficiary decides to receive the death benefit in a single payment, they will not have to pay income tax on it.
-However, if they decide to receive the benefit in installments, there will be taxes on interest earned on the life insurance payout.
+If your beneficiary decides to receive the death benefit in a single payment instead, they will not have to pay income tax on it.
+However, if they decide to receive the benefit in several payments (installments), there will be taxes on interest earned on the life insurance payout.

 This is true regardless of the type of the policy you have or its size.
 Whether your policy is a term or a permanent life insurance policy or has a payout of $50,000 or $500,000, the payout will not be considered taxable income.
 However, if your beneficiary earns interest on the death benefit, that income will be subject to tax.

 But what happens when the estate is named as the beneficiary?